 - On a more Meta-level, the viewers with even the most basic grasp of history will definitely know or guess from the get-go what the result of the conference will be.

 - Gallows Humor: Klopfer bids Eichmann farewell with a "Shalom."

-- Government Procedural: All the main characters are government officials, and the film revolves around their proceedings, which culminates in genocide.
+- Government Procedural: All the main characters are government officials and the film revolves around their proceedings, which culminates in a conspiracy to commit genocide.

 - Greater-Scope Villain: The unseen Adolf Hitler.
 It's abundantly clear the orders for Heydrich to organize the genocide ultimately come from him, and the Nazis are shown paying lip service to their dictator, but he remains a distant higher figure of the system — and it's explicitly stated that he'll never admit to having given the relevant orders in the first place.

 - Greedy Jew: Discussed Trope.
 There's an interesting back-and-forth between Heydrich and Kritzinger when the former gets fed up with the latter's recalcitrance to sign off on the Holocaust.
 Heydrich parrots the usual Nazi party line of a Jewish conspiracy controlling the banks when Kritzinger basically calls him a liar to his face.
 Realizing that they're never going to see eye to eye, Heydrich resorts to death threats instead to get him on board.